-David A. Patterson and John L. Hennessy "Computer Organization & Design The Hardware/Software Interface," Fifth Edition by David A. Patterson and John L. Hennessy, 2014 by Elsevier Inc. ISBN:978-0-12-407726-3
+David A. Patterson and John L. Hennessy "Computer Organization & Design The Hardware/ Software Interface," 6th ed., 2021 by Elsevier Inc. ISBN: 978-0-12-820109-1.

 4. Course Learning Objectives

 To give students in-depth understanding of modern digital computer systems and tradeoffs present at the hardware-software interface.
 Based on that knowledge, they will be able to design principal processor components by applying the following design steps: definition of an instruction set architecture, cost/performance trade-offs, and gate-level and VHDL/Verilog design and implementation with modern CAD tools.